-- () Students are required to have class assignments with them. - () Students are not to communicate with each other unless given permission to do so. - () Students are to remain in their designated seats at all times unless permission is granted to do otherwise. - Students may not be allowed to put their heads down or sleep.
-No electronic communication devices, radios, CD/MP3 players, - () No electronic communication devices, radios, CD/MP3 players, cards, magazines, or other entertainment/recreational articles or devices may be allowed in the room. - () No food or beverages may be consumed.
+- () Students are required to have class assignments with them. - () Students are not to communicate with each other unless given permission to do so. - Students are to remain in their designated seats at all times unless permission is granted to do otherwise. - () Students may not be allowed to put their heads down or sleep. - () No electronic communication devices, radios, CD/MP3 players, cards, magazines, or other entertainment/recreational articles or devices may be allowed in the room. - () No food or beverages may be consumed.